Tisha B'Av

 In America, Tisha B'Av carries unique historical significance as it underscores the importance of religious freedom for the Jewish community.
 The founding principles of the United States, such as freedom of religion, provided refuge for Jews to practice their faith without fear of persecution.
 Observing Tisha B'Av in America serves as a reminder to be grateful for the liberties granted to religious minorities, while also acknowledging the difficult history of the Jewish people.

 The observance of Tisha B'Av in America typically involves fasting, prayer, and the study of Jewish texts.
 Fasting starts from the beginning of the ninth day of Av and lasts for about 25 hours.
 During this period, engaging in rejoicing activities such as listening to music, wearing festive clothes, or indulging in luxurious activities is avoided.
 Instead, the Jewish community spends the day in reflection and sorrow.
 The Talmud dictates the exact timing of Tisha B'Av, which does not differ in America compared to other countries and thus usually occurs in July or August of the Gregorian calendar.
+Date shown reflects the main observance day.
+This observance begins at sundown on the day before.

 Top things to do in the US for Tisha B'Av